theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 draft: true
 ---

 A couple of days ago, I had a rather interesting discussion with a gentleman.
-Usually, these days, uncles who talk deeply about subjects other than politics or who parrot noisy journalists are hard to come by.
+Usually, these days, uncles who talk deeply about subjects other than politics or do not parrot noisy journalists are hard to come by.
 This gentleman was one of these gems---he was interested in the celestial realm.

-While discussing about the celestial objects (and their effects on us), about ten minutes into the discussion, he asked me what the shape of the earth's orbit was.
+While discussing about the celestial objects (and their effects on us), a few minutes into the discussion, he asked me what the shape of the earth's orbit was.
 And, I, without a second thought, said, 'An ellipse, of course.'
 He smiled and asked, 'Are you sure?'
 I nodded matter-of-factly, and he said, 'You are wrong.'

 I was unsure which side of the wall he was going to jump.
 I kept quiet.
 Sensing this, he asked, 'Is the earth stationary?'
 Carefully, I said, 'No', almost waiting for him to react.
 'What is it moving around?', he asked 'The sun.', I said, still unsure which way this was going.
-(I have had a hard time with a flat-earther before.)
+(I have encountered a flat-earther once.)

 'Is the sun stationary?'

-Now I was sure which side of the wall he was leaning towards, and that made me comfortable.
+Now I was sure which side of the wall he was leaning towards.
 And I saw exactly where he was going.
 So, I said, 'Right, if you see that way, it's a helix, an elliptical one at that.'

-Anyway, the discussion took a different turn afterwards, and getting into that would make this piece a lot more complicated than it needs to be.

 Then, he asked me, 'Now do you accept you were wrong about the orbit being an ellipse?'
-I had my reservations, and so, I said, 'Well, if I said straight away "A helix." when someone asked me about the shape of the orbit of the earth, people would think I am crazy, because not everyone is aware of what we are talking about right now.'
+I had my reservations, and so, I said, 'Well, if I said straight away "A helix." when someone asked me about the shape of the orbit of the earth, people would call me crazy, because not everyone is aware of what we are talking about right now.'

-He held his stand that even kids, if taught from the beginning that the shape of the earth's orbit is a helix, they should have no problem accepting it.
+His take was that kids, if taught from the beginning that the shape of the earth's orbit is a helix, they should have no problem accepting it.

 I held my stand that we are not necessarily wrong in saying that the earth's orbit around the sun is an ellipse.
 And I am here to explain my stand on it.

 I must state that this is not a "debunk" piece or anything.
 Any debate has many sides to it.
-I am merely taking a side that respectfully disagree with ... let us call him Uncle.
+I am merely taking a side that respectfully disagree with this gentleman.

-There are two aspects to my stand:
+There are two aspects to my view:

-1. We do not go straight to helix ever for a reason.
+1. We do not go straight to helix, for a reason.
-2. The path of the earth's motion is not even a helix.
+2. The path of the earth's motion is actually not a helix either.

 Let us break this down: